 - 2 Tablespoons honey

 - Spread the applesauce in the bottom of a thick bottomed skillet.
-I use a 3.6 quart enameled cast iron braiser or 12inch pre seasoned cast-iron skillet for this so there is plenty of surface area for evaporation.
-The more surface area there is for evaporation – the quicker your apple butter will be ready to enjoy.
+The more surface area there is for evaporation – the quicker your apple butter will be ready to enjoy, so pick a bigger one if you can.

 - Turn your burner to the lowest setting.
 Stir in the cinnamon, syrup and honey.
 If you like it sweeter you may add more syrup and or honey as you choose.
 Also add the lemon juice if you are using it.
 I think it gives a fresher flavor to your apple butter.